Risk-averse optimal control of random elliptic variational inequalities: Preliminaries

 \end{ass} In applications, the operators $A$ and $B$ may be generated by random fields.
 There are numerous examples of random fields that are compactly supported; while this choice precludes a lognormal random field for $A$, in numerical simulations truncated Gaussian noise is often employed to generate samples.
 See, e.g., \cite{Lord2014, Ullmann2012, Gunzburger2014} for examples of compactly supported random fields, including approximations of lognormal fields as described.

 The nature of the feasible set and composite objective function necessitates several assumptions on the objective functional.
-These ensure integrability, continuity and later, differentiability. \begin{ass} Assume that $J\colon V \times \Omega \rightarrow \R$ is a Carath\'eodory\footnote{That is, $J(v,\cdot)$ is measurable for fixed $v$ and $J(\cdot,\omega)$ is continuous for fixed $\omega.$} function and that there exists $C_1 \in L^p(\Omega)$ and $C_2 \geq 0$ such that
+These ensure integrability, continuity and later, differentiability. \begin{ass} Assume that $J\colon V \times \Omega \rightarrow \R$ is a Carath\'eodory {(that is, $J(v,\cdot)$ is measurable for {every} $v$ and $J(\cdot,\omega)$ is continuous for {$\pP$-a.e.}~$\omega.$)} function and that there exists $C_1 \in L^p(\Omega)$ and $C_2 \geq 0$ such that

 where